UCF Communities Leadership Toolbox

 Make sure you’re always adhering to UCF brand standards.
 Here is a quick guide to alumni and athletics graphics to get you started.
 If you have any questions about whether or not a graphic can be used, always reach out to your alumni liaison BEFORE using it.

-Each regional community is represented on the UCF Alumni website under Chapters and Clubs.
+Each regional community is represented on the UCF Alumni website under the Regional Communities page.
 Alumni searching for information on a specific community can find:

 • Contact email for the community